tsamsonWA/nodejs-cloudant/README.md

 The `.ping()` call is for clarity.
 In fact, when you initialize your conneciton, you implicitly ping Cloudant, and the "pong" value is passed to you as an optional extra argument: `Cloudant({account:"A", password:"P"}, function(er, cloudant, pong_reply) { ... })`

 To use this code as-is, you must first type ` export cloudant_password="<whatever>"` in your shell.
-This is inconvenient, and you can invent your own alternative technique;
+This is inconvenient, and you can invent your own alternative technique.

+### Security Note

+**DO NOT hard-code your password and commit it to Git**.
+Storing your password directly in your source code (even in old commits) is a serious security risk to your data.
+Whoever gains access to your software will now also have access read, write, and delete permission to your data.
+Think about GitHub security bugs, or contractors, or disgruntled employees, or lost laptops at a conference.
+If you check in your password, all of these situations become major liabilities.
+(Also, note that if you follow these instructions, the `export` command with your password will likely be in your `.bash_history` now, which is kind of bad.
+However, if you input a space before typing the command, it will not be stored in your history.)

 Here is simple but complete example of working with data: